a-moreira/Koan/README.md

 Then:
 ```
-$ chmod +x koans.sh
 $ bash setup.sh
 ```

-Log out and log in back again to see a Koan
+Log out and log back in to see a Koan

 #### Possible issues
-If nothing happens, there's a chance you don't have the `$HOME/.config/autostart` directory.
+If it doesn't show up, you probably don't have the `$HOME/.config/autostart` directory.
 If that's the case, do
 ```
 $ cd ~/.config
 $ mkdir autostart
 ```
-and redo the steps above.
+and run the `setup.sh` file again.

 Currently for Ubuntu 18.04 with GNOME only